-Licorice is one of those flavors that you either love or hate which means that licorice root can be difficult to find.
-You may find yourself in need of a substitute if you want to make your own licorice candy, root beer or licorice tea.
+Licorice is one of those flavors that you either love or hate, which means that it won’t be as common as some of the more popular spices.
+You may find yourself in need of a substitute if you want to make your own licorice candy, root beer, or licorice tea.
 To get a good approximation of the licorice flavor, consider one of the following licorice root substitutes.

 Your best bet: Licorice extract

 Licorice extract usually consists of a tincture of licorice root.
 A tincture is made by extracting compounds from the licorice root with ethyl alcohol.
 A homemade version of this ingredient can be made using licorice root and vodka.
 The tincture contains the same compounds that give licorice root its distinctive taste, so you will be getting an almost exact replication of the root’s flavor.